kinamasi/kinamasi.github.io/_posts/2024-01-23-causal-impact.md

 customer_daily_sales = pd.merge(customer_daily_sales, campaign_data, how = "inner", on = "customer_id")

 # pivot the data to aggregate daily sales by signup group
-"""since the data is at customer and date level, for causal impact, need the data to be at date level (sales over time) and the mean sales per customer for each of the signed up and did not groups into columns
+"""since the data is at customer and date level, for causal impact, the data needs to be at date level (sales over time) and the mean sales per customer for each of the signed up and those who did not groups into columns
 """
 causal_impact_df = customer_daily_sales.pivot_table(index = "transaction_date",
                                                     columns = "signup_flag",